 - Weekly Brain Tumor Board, where patients are discussed by our team to review cases and determine which method of treatment would be best for the individual patient.

-- Weekly Multi-disciplinary Clinic, where adult patients may see a neuro-oncologist, neurosurgeon and radiation oncologist in the same setting.
+- Multi-Disciplinary Brain Tumor Clinic, where adult patients may see a neuro-oncologist, neurosurgeon and radiation oncologist in the same setting.

 - Neuro-oncology Clinic staffed by neuro-oncologists who emphasize comprehensive care in addition to chemotherapy and anti-angiogenic therapy (drugs that attack the abnormal blood vessels in tumors).

 - Neurosurgery Clinic where our neurosurgeons see patients who may benefit from surgical intervention – when possible, we emphasize minimally invasive surgery, in which tumors may be removed through the nose or by passing a scope into the brain.

 - Part of the U-M Rogel Cancer Center, one of a few cancer centers in the U.S. to earn the National Cancer Institute’s “Comprehensive” designation – and the only one in Michigan to also be in the National Comprehensive Cancer Network.
 It receives the most NCI grants for research and is a leader in stem cell research.
 Offering these experts under one roof contributes to advances in treatment and research that benefit patients with brain tumors and neurological complications of cancer.